 Here are our top three tips if you think you may have PCOS:

 - Testing first and foremost.
 This will help to identify if you actually have PCOS, and if so which type you are most likely to have.
-We recommend the FUTURE WOMAN Advanced Hormone Test – this test allows us to look at your oestrogen, progesterone, and androgens (plus their metabolites) to understand your hormone production and metabolism.
+We recommend the FUTURE WOMAN Advanced Hormone Test – this test allows us to look at your estrogen, progesterone, and androgens (plus their metabolites) to understand your hormone production and metabolism.
 This test also looks at your stress response and HPA axis to understand if stress may be a contributing factor to any hormone imbalance.

 - Book a 1:1 consultation with a FUTURE WOMAN practitioner.
 As mentioned, with PCOS it is important to understand what type YOU have and understand what personal changes are best for you including supplementation.
 These 1:1 consults are created to provide you with personalised advice and a personalised health plan.